chrisVat/AdversarialDetection/README.md

 ### generate_aversarial_dataset.py

-1. For help on how to run the file, run the following command: `python generate_adversarial_dataset.py`.
+1. For help on how to run the file, run the following command: `python generate_adversarial_dataset.py --help`.
 The file arguments allow for configuring the dataset and model for which an attack technique should be used.

 1. `generate_dataset_<library>` method is used to run attack for a given model and dataset.
 For all images in the dataset two versions of it are stored, one modified after the attack and one original.